-Power Failure Control units, intrusion detectors, smoke detectors and many other security devices require an adequate power supply for proper operation.
+Control units, intrusion detectors, smoke detectors and many other security devices require an adequate Control units, intrusion detectors, smoke detectors and many other security devices require an adequate power supply for proper operation.
 If a device operates from batteries, it is possible for the batteries to fail.
 Even if the batteries have not failed, they must be charged, in good condition and installed correctly.
 If a device operates only by AC power, any interruption, however brief, will render that device inoperative while it does not have power.
-Power interruptions of any length are often accompanied by voltage fluctuations which may damage electronic equipment such as a security system.
-After a power interruption has occurred, immediately conduct a complete system test to ensure that the system operates as intended. • Failure of Replaceable Batteries
+Power interruptions of any length are often accompanied by voltage fluctua-tions which may damage electronic equipment such as a security system.
+After a power interruption has occurred, immediately conduct a complete system test to ensure that the system operates as intended.
+Failure of Replaceable Batteries

-Failure of Replaceable Batteries This system 's wireless transmitters have been designed to provide several years of battery life under normal conditions.
+Failure of Replaceable Batteries This system's wireless transmitters have been designed to provide several years of battery life under normal conditions.
 The expected battery life is a function of the device environment, usage and type.
 Ambient conditions such as high humidity, high or low temperatures, or large temperature fluctuations may reduce the expected battery life.
 While each transmitting device has a low battery monitor which identifies when the batteries need to be replaced, this monitor may fail to operate as expected.
 Regular testing and maintenance will keep the system in good operating condition.
-Compromise of Radio Frequency (Wireless) Devices

-Signals may not reach the receiver under all circumstances which could include metal objects placed on or near the radio path or deliberate jamming or other inadvertent radio signal interference.
-Svstem Users
+Compromise of Radio Frequency (Wireless) Devices Signals may not reach the receiver under all circumstances which could include metal objects placed on or near the radio path or deliberate jamming or other inadvertent radio signal interference.
+System Users

+System Users

-System Users A user may not be able to operate a panic or emergency switch possibly due to permanent or temporary physical disability, inability to reach the device in time, or unfamiliarity with the correct operation.
-It is important that all system users be trained in the correct operation of the alarm system and that they know how to respond when the system indicates an alarm.
+A user may not be able to operate a panic or emergency switch possibly due to permanent or temporary physical disability, inability to reach the device in time, or unfamiliarity with the correct operation.
+It is important that all system users be trained in the correct operation of the alarm system and that they know how the mergend when the correct neutron indicates an element. how to respond when the system indicates an alarm.

 Smoke Detectors

-Smoke Detectors Smoke detectors that are a part of this system may not properly alert occupants of a fire for a number of rea-sons, some of which follow.
+Sinoke detectors is a part of this system may not properly alert occupants of a fire for a number of rea-sons, some of which follow.
 The smoke detectors may have been improperly installed or positioned.
 Smoke may not be able to reach the smoke detectors, such as when the fire is in a chimney, walls or roofs, or on the other side of closed doors.
-Smoke detectors may not detect smoke from fires on another level of the resi-dence or building.
+Smoke detectors may not detect smoke from fires on another level of the residence or building.

-dence or building.
 Every fire is different in the amount of smoke produced and the rate of burning.
 Smoke detectors cannot sense all types of fires equally well.
 Smoke detectors may not provide timely warning of fires caused by carelessness or safety hazards such as smoking in bed, violent explosions, escaping gas, improper storage of flammable materials, overloaded electrical circuits, children playing with matches or arson.
-Even if the smoke detector operates as intended, there may be circumstances when there is insufficient urning to allow all occupants to escape in time to avoid injury or death.
+Even if the smoke detector operates as intended, there may be circumstances when there is insufficient warning to allow all occupants to escape in time to avoid injury or death.